Why are there so many stepfamilies or blended families?

 Is serial monogamy a contributing factor?

 Americans initiate and terminate relationships quickly.
 They marry and divorce with more velocity than any other Western country.
-American sensibilities around serial monogamy differ dramatically from European nations.
+American sensibilities around serial monogamy differ dramatically from those of European nations.

 For example, 10% of American women have had three or more divorces, marriages, or co-habitating relationships by the age of 35.
 The next highest first-world nation with a similar statistic is Sweden at a dramatically lower 4.5.%